bcgov/EPIC.search/search-vector-api/README.md

 The search system uses a modern multi-stage approach with intelligent project detection:

-0. **Stage 0: Project Inference** - Automatically detects project references in natural language queries based on project names and applies filtering when highly confident (>80%)
+0. **Stage 0: Project Inference** - Automatically detects project references in natural language queries based on project names, applies filtering when highly confident (>80%), and removes project names from search terms to focus on actual topics
 1. **Stage 1: Document-Level Filtering** - Quickly identifies relevant documents using pre-computed metadata (keywords, tags, headings)
 2. **Stage 2: Chunk-Level Search** - Performs semantic search within chunks of the identified documents
 3. **Fallback Logic** - Falls back to broader search if no documents are found